jozu-ai/kitops/docs/src/docs/next-steps.md

 * Sign your ModelKit
 * Make your own Kitfile
 * Read the Kitfile or manifest from a ModelKit
-* Tag ModelKits and keep your registry tidy
+* Version and tag ModelKits (and keep your registry tidy)

 ## Deploying a ModelKit